|Academic Term||Autumn Semester (Sep - Dec)|

 |General||Students will attend the Paris School of Business through the Foster School of Business.
 Exchange programs require a high level of independence.
 As such, students should show preparedness to participate in this experience.

 Click here to view upcoming Information Sessions for this program.

 The PSB Philosophy:

 Our academic philosophy revolves around 3 themes: Knowledge, Interpersonal Skills and Know-How:

-For more information about IE Business School and being an exchange student there, please visit their exchange student information page.
+For more information about Paris School of Business and being an exchange student there, please visit their exchange student information page.

 For more information about this program, please visit the Foster School of Business department website.